York-and-Maastricht-Data-Science-Group/fairml/README.md

    ```
    docker pull alfayohannisyorkacuk/fairml
    ```
 3. Then, we use the FairML wizard to create an FairML model saved in a flexmi file by executing the command below on **Windows**. **For Linux, replace the %cd% with $PWD**.
-They are the environment variables for current directory.
+They are the environment variables for the current directory.
 The `-w` flag indicates to run a wizard.
    ```
    docker run --rm -i -t -v %cd%:/fairml fairml -w demo.flexmi
    ```
-4. **The wizard prompt us with some questions**.
-Just **choose all the default values for now**, EXCEPT for the `Measure equal fairness (default: false):` question.
+4. **The wizard prompts us with some questions**.
+Just **choose all the default values, for now,**, EXCEPT for the `Measure equal fairness (default: false):` question.
 Please type `true` and enter.
-For the rest, keep select their default values.
+For the rest, keep selecting their default values.
    ```:
    =====================================
             FairML Wizard